 If you have a brick-and-mortar store — in addition to your e-commerce site — you can offer curbside pickup.
-According to Adobe, in 2020 curbside pickup grew 30% year over year, and Retail Dive found that 59% of customers say they’re more likely to continue curbside pickup after the pandemic.
+According to Retail Brew curbside pickup is now a must-have for customers (and retailers).

 Some of your customers may want to avoid shipping fees and curbside pickup and BOPIS are appealing alternatives to shopping in-store.

 9. Offer free shipping